 Contacts

-If you need immediate assistance, you can call the Consular Emergency Centre, 24 hours a day, on +61 2 6261 3305 from overseas or 1300 555 135 from within Australia.
+If you call us outside business hours, please follow the prompts to be connected to the 24/7 Consular Emergency Centre in Canberra.
+Outside of our office hours, you can also call the centre directly on +61 2 6261 3305 from overseas or on 1300 555 135 from within Australia.

 Please also check the Consular Notarial and Passports Services - Frequently Asked Questions (FAQs).